srinivasaai/aps-fault-detection/README.md

 ```
 This file is edited by srinivas in github website

-This change made in local computer
+This change made in local computer.